waterstopper/waterstopper.github.io/content/100-days/introduction-to-grammars.md

 #### Context free grammar (type 2)

-Grammars with a single non-terminal symbol on the left of each rule are called context free grammars.
+Grammars with a single non-terminal symbol on the left of each rule are called context free grammars (CFG).
 Because no context is required for replacing a non-terminal.

 #### Regular grammar (type 3)